prody/ProDy-website/tutorials/cavitracer_tutorial/multi_modelPDB.rst

    @> Channel calculation completed in 9.47s.

-After channels, :func:.`calcPoresFromChannelsMultipleFrames` function can be applied to reconstruct pores.
+After channels, :func:`.calcPoresFromChannelsMultipleFrames` function can be applied to reconstruct pores.

 .. ipython:: python